TYLER OCASIO HOLMES

 Before filmmaking, Tyler moved through multiple worlds including Wall Street, politics, grassroots organizing, education, and working closely with justice-impacted youth.
 These experiences shaped his perspective and continue to inform the emotional and social depth of his work.

 His films explore identity, masculinity, power, and transformation, often blending grounded realism with afro-surrealism, comedy, and psychological tension.
-His work has screened at festivals including ABFF and Slamdance, where his anthology feature Three Colors: Pan-African won the Audience Award for Best Narrative Feature.
+His latest work as a film director, the anthology feature film Three Colors: Pan-African, has screened at various festivals, including winning the Audience Award for Best Narrative Feature at the 2026 Slamdance Film Festival and winning the Grand Jury Prize for Best Narrative Feature at the 2026 American Black Film Festival.

 Tyler has directed, edited, and story produced narrative films, music videos, and branded content.
 His past client work includes Hartbeat Productions, Motown Gospel, Ebony Magazine, and Johns Hopkins University.
 Whether working with actors, artists, or real people, he is focused on crafting stories that feel lived-in, culturally specific, and emotionally honest.